mkorthof/chrupd/docs/Files.md

 ## Logs: chrupd.log

-Logs got to 'chrupd.log', as defined by `$logFile` variable.
+Logs go to 'chrupd.log', as defined by `$logFile` variable.
 Default path is same dir as script.

 If the file is not writable the script will let you know and output to console only.